-In 1606, Roberto de Nobili (1577-1656), a young Italian Jesuit, was sent to southeast India.
-Within two years, this fledgling missionary had adopted a novel approach to evangelizing high caste Indians.
-In so doing, he evoked a storm of controversy.
+In 1606, a young Italian Jesuit named Roberto de Nobili1 (1577-1656) was sent to southeast India.
+Within two years, that fledgling missionary had adopted a novel approach to evangelizing high caste Indians.
+However, in doing so, he had evoked a storm of controversy.
 The missiological issues raised by the de Nobili case remain unsettled and provoke lively discussion even today.

 Roberto de Nobili was born in Rome in 1577.
 He was the first son of an Italian nobleman who was a general in the papal army.

 When at the age of seventeen — a year after his father's death — Roberto announced his intention to enter the Jesuit order and to become a missionary to Asia, the family strongly objected.
 Their opposition was not to the idea per se of his entering the priesthood.
 The de Nobili family had contributed numerous clerics to the Church, including several Cardinals and at least two Popes.

 Roberto's folly, his family said, was in choosing the Society of Jesus (the Jesuits).
 That path, they argued, offered few possibilities for ecclesiastical advancement and position.
 However, Roberto was adamant: "When God calls, no human consideration should stop us."
 Thus in 1596, ignoring his family's wishes, he entered the Jesuit novitiate with the goal of becoming a foreign missionary.

 Initially, de Nobili appeared destined for Japan.
 Then, in response to appeals for reinforcements in India, he volunteered for missionary work in the Portuguese colony of South India.
 After a period of orientation and language study, and the usual delays, de Nobili embarked for India in April of 1604.
 More than a year later, May 1605, he arrived in Goa, a Portuguese island off the southwest Indian coast.

 Adjustment to new living conditions was not easy and during his first months in India, Roberto became quite ill.
 Then, early in 1606, he was sent to the Fishery Coast to minister among the Paravas, a large people group of outcastes.